sjtalkar/sjtalkar.github.io/index.md

 ![Why Delta lake](https://github.com/sjtalkar/DP-100AzureSupervisedUnsupervisedDatabricksAndSpark/blob/main/Pictures%20for%20Readme/Deltalakeneed.JPG)

 #### Why Full ACID transactions are required?
--No Atomicity means failed Production jobs leave data in corrupt state requiring tedious recovery.
+- No Atomicity means failed Production jobs leave data in corrupt state requiring tedious recovery.
--No quality enforcement create inconsistent and unusable data -No consistency/isolation makes it almost impossible to mix appends and reads, batch and streaming
+- No quality enforcement create inconsistent and unusable data
+- No consistency/isolation makes it almost impossible to mix appends and reads, batch and streaming

 #### Levels of data refinement as dataflows through data pipelines in Delta Lake

-1.Bronze : Raw ingestion : Dumping ground for raw data often with long retention 2.Silver Filtered, augmented (intermediate data with some cleanup, queryable for easy debugging) 3.Gold (Business level aggregates)
+1. Bronze : Raw ingestion : Dumping ground for raw data often with long retention
+2. Silver Filtered, augmented (intermediate data with some cleanup, queryable for easy debugging)
+3. Gold (Business level aggregates)

 #### Other advantages
 >*Two of the core features of Delta Lake are performing upserts (insert/updates) and Time Travel operations.
 >
->*Scalable Metadata Handling: In big data, even the metadata itself can be "big data".
+>* Scalable Metadata Handling: In big data, even the metadata itself can be "big data".
 Delta Lake treats metadata just like data, leveraging Spark's distributed processing power to handle all its metadata.
 As a result, Delta Lake can handle petabyte-scale tables with billions of partitions and files at ease.
 >
->*Time Travel (data versioning): Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
+>* Time Travel (data versioning): Delta Lake provides snapshots of data enabling developers to access and revert to earlier versions of data for audits, rollbacks or to reproduce experiments.
 >
->*Open Format: All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.
+>* Open Format: All data in Delta Lake is stored in Apache Parquet format enabling Delta Lake to leverage the efficient compression and encoding schemes that are native to Parquet.
 >
->*Unified Batch and Streaming Source and Sink: A table in Delta Lake is both a batch table, as well as a streaming source and sink.
+>* Unified Batch and Streaming Source and Sink: A table in Delta Lake is both a batch table, as well as a streaming source and sink.
 Streaming data ingest, batch historic backfill, and interactive queries all just work out of the box.
 >
->*Schema Enforcement: Delta Lake provides the ability to specify your schema and enforce it.
+>* Schema Enforcement: Delta Lake provides the ability to specify your schema and enforce it.
 This helps ensure that the data types are correct and required columns are present, preventing bad data from causing data corruption.
 >
->*Schema Evolution: Big data is continuously changing.
+>* Schema Evolution: Big data is continuously changing.
 Delta Lake enables you to make changes to a table schema that can be applied automatically, without the need for cumbersome DDL.
 >
->*100% Compatible with Apache Spark API: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine
+>* 100% Compatible with Apache Spark API: Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine